stardust-xs/cheat_sheet/README.md

 - [Contributors](#contributors)
 - [License](#license)

-## Pandas Cheat Sheet

-Pandas cheat sheet is where the basics of Pandas are explained.
-It is still a **WIP** though and more contents would be added with time.

-## Git Cheat Sheet

-Git cheat sheet is where you can find the essential bits of Git, their details and technical usage.

-## Editors Cheat Sheet

-Editors cheat sheet is where you can find some tip, tricks and shortcuts to various editors and my recommended settings to expedite the workflow.

 ## Contributors

-As of now, it's just me...
-Also feel free to correct if you find something isn't right.
+As of now, it's just me... so feel free to correct if you find something which isn't right.

 ## License